CBD: Benefits, Types, & Side Effects

 Applications of transdermal cannabidiol were studied in people with temporomandibular (joint of the jaw) disorders (TMD) that caused myofascial (coverings of muscle) pain.
-Those studied had less muscle activity and pain after applying the topical CBD for 2 weeks.
+Those studied had less muscle tension and pain after applying the topical CBD for 2 weeks.

-Does Oral CBD Help with Sleep?
+Oral CBD to Help with Sleep

 Early research on CBD for the treatment of insomnia suggests that it may be effective.
 Additional studies are needed.